 1. One semester of EEB Journal Review, EBIO 6810 (1 credit) in the Fall semester is required for the +1 Masters Degree.

 2. As many as nine credits (three courses) counting toward the graduate degree may be taken as electives at the appropriate level in other graduate departments or schools, depending upon the interests and career goals of the student.
 The following courses from other departments may be used as electives in the graduate component up to the maximum of nine (9) credits allowed from outside EEB.
 Students may petition individually to have other, alternative courses added to their programs.
 Students should consult appropriate catalogs for any pre-requisites for these courses.
+Please see the following link for a current list of the approved electives: Approved electives.

 3. The remaining credits are to be selected with the faculty advisor from courses in Ecology and Evolutionary Biology at the 6000 and 7000 level.
 For detailed information about all the courses offered by EE Biology, review the EE Biology Expanded Course Catalog.